-With a new year comes new adventures, and 2023 has been officially proclaimed the Year of the Trail by North Carolina Governor Roy Cooper.
+With a new year comes new adventures!
 Now is the perfect time to kick-start those resolutions and explore some of the best trails in Boone and the surrounding area.
-With over 100 trails in the Boone area, it can be hard to narrow down those bucket-list-worthy hikes.
+With over 100 trails nearby, it can be hard to narrow down those bucket-list-worthy hikes.
 That’s why we’ve identified three different hikes of varying difficulty to complement each stunning season in the High Country.

 Pictured: Boone Greenway

 Suppose you’re looking for serene mountainscapes and peaceful solitude.
 In that case, a winter hike is the best way to avoid crowds, enjoy the unobstructed scenery, and even witness the rarity of a frozen waterfall if luck (and the weather) is on your side.

 2.9-mile loop on a mix of paved and gravel pathways; slight elevation changes

 1.7-mile out-and-back trail on gravel and natural pathways with various maintained overlooks; moderate elevation changes

 3.8-mile out-and-back trail on gravel and natural pathways with almost 1,000’ of elevation gain; can be more difficult in snowy conditions

 Pictured: Grandfather Mountain from Half Moon Overlook